 Zions in Focus

-Headquartered in Salt Lake City, Zions (ZION) is a Finance stock that has seen a price change of 14.21% so far this year.
-Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.58%.
-In comparison, the Banks - West industry's yield is 1.8%, while the S&P 500's yield is 1.99%.
+Based in Salt Lake City, Zions (ZION) is in the Finance sector, and so far this year, shares have seen a price change of 13.72%.
+Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.59%.
+In comparison, the Banks - West industry's yield is 2.03%, while the S&P 500's yield is 1.88%.

-In terms of dividend growth, the company's current annualized dividend of $1.20 is up 15.4% from last year.
-Zions has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 55.33%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 15.4% from last year.
+Over the last 5 years, Zions has increased its dividend 4 times on a year-over-year basis for an average annual increase of 61.85%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Zions's payout ratio is 31%, which means it paid out 31% of its trailing 12-month EPS as dividend.
+Right now, Zions's payout ratio is 30%, which means it paid out 30% of its trailing 12-month EPS as dividend.